djmitche/remsh/doc/developer/stack/operations.rst

 ``dir``
     directory to create

 The response box is empty.

-The following error tags may be returned:

-TODO
+This operation does not return any unique error tags.

 execute
 +++++++